Jessica Huseman

 Jessica Huseman is a journalist from Texas who is the editorial director of Votebeat, a nonprofit newsroom and Chalkbeat spin-off which devotes itself to election reporting.
-Votebeat was initially formed as a short-term project to cover the 2020 US elections but will remain in existence through the 2022 midterms.
+Votebeat was initially formed as a short-term project to cover the 2020 US elections but is now a permanent newsroom covering elections and voting in Texas, Arizona, Pennsylvania and Michigan.
 Huseman was hired in January 2021.
 Huseman's position involves shaping Votebeat's coverage area as well as fundraising.

 Early life and education

 Huseman attended Southern Methodist University's Meadows School of the Arts, graduating in 2011 with degrees in journalism and political science.
 She was the editor-in-chief of the newspaper, The Daily Campus.
 When the school announced its plans to take control of student newspaper, moving it under the control of the journalism department, Huseman helped lead a campaign to try to let the paper maintain its independence.

 She graduated with honors from the Columbia Graduate School of Journalism where she was a Stabile Fellow in Investigative Journalism.
 She received the Pulitzer Traveling Fellowship and the Fred M. Hechinger Award for Distinguished Education Reporting.